mgsell-lab/claude-multi-agent-workflow/README.md

 ### The repository

 We've provided a repo for your plugin — this is where you'll assemble and publish it.
-Build and test it against the course API project you've worked in since the Beginner projects, so your subagents and workflow operate on real code rather than a toy example.
+The same Express API from the earlier projects is included here under course-api/; build and test your plugin against it so your subagents and workflow operate on real code rather than a toy example.

 By the end, the provided repo will be two things at once: the plugin itself, and the marketplace that offers it.